Pioneer 6, 7, 8, and 9.

 Some time after December 15, 1995 (almost 30 years after it was launched) Pioneer 6's primary transmitter (TWT) failed.
 During a track on July 11, 1996 the spacecraft was commanded to switch to the backup TWT, and the downlink signal was re-acquired.
 The spacecraft and a few of the science instruments were again functioning.

-Pioneer 6 had a track on the 70-meter Deep Space Station 43 in Australia on Oct.
-6, 1997.
+Pioneer 6 had a track on the 70-m Deep Space Station 43 in Australia on October 6, 1997.
 Both the MIT and ARC Plasma Analyzers as well as the cosmic ray detector from University of Chicago were turned on and still worked after almost 32 years.
 Limited availability of NASA's Deep Space Network antennas and the greater scientific value of newer space missions led to a discontinuance of the tracking of the Pioneer 6–9 spacecraft.
-However, to mark its 35 years in orbit as the oldest functioning NASA spacecraft, one last contact was successfully completed on the 70-meter Deep Space Station 14 at Goldstone near Barstow, California on Dec.
-8, 2000.
+However, to mark its 35 years in orbit as the oldest functioning NASA spacecraft, one last contact was successfully completed on the 70-m Deep Space Station 14 at Goldstone near Barstow, California on December 8, 2000.